AzDocs/AzDocs/Wiki/Azure.md

 The recommended way of building pipelines is using YAML pipelines.
 To make using this boilerplate convenient for you, we've added a few ways of using it in your projects.

 First of all, and most important, in each wiki page for the scripts we've added a piece of YAML code which you can conveniently copy & paste into your own YAML pipelines.
-This means that adding resources to your pipeline is as simple as just copy & paste and fill in the variables!
+The only thing you need to do is strip the parameters you don't need from this.
+This means that adding resources to your pipeline is as simple as just copy & paste and manage the parameters!

 Next to this we've also made a few examples on how to create a pipeline with two goals in mind:
  - Examples how to setup a pipeline in general which supports multiple environments without having to redefine your pipeline for each environment (to guarantee reproducibility in your platform across environments).